Zhegër incident: Incident

-On the evening of June 23, 1999, U.S. Marines were stationed at a checkpoint near Zhegër when they came under fire from six gunmen.
-The attackers, later identified as Serbs militants in civilian clothes, used AK-47 assault rifles and immediately engaged the Marines in a firefight.
+On the evening of June 23, 1999, U.S. Marines were stationed at a checkpoint near Zegra when they came under fire from six gunmen.
+The attackers, later identified as Serb militants in civilian clothes, used AK-47 assault rifles and immediately engaged the Marines in a firefight.
 The U.S. Marines responded swiftly, calling in reinforcements, including armored vehicles and Cobra attack helicopters, to contain the situation.

 The gunmen retreated to a nearby house, where they barricaded themselves for several hours.
-Using megaphones and Serbian translators, the Marines attempted to negotiate a peaceful surrender.
+Using megaphones and Serbo-Croatian interpreters, the Marines attempted to negotiate a peaceful surrender.
 However, after a two-hour standoff, U.S. Marines stormed the building.
 In the ensuing battle, three attackers were killed, and two others were wounded.
 The wounded were evacuated to a U.S. military hospital, where one of them was operated on due to severe injuries.
 A fourth gunman was detained, while some reports suggested that additional assailants might have escaped into the surrounding area.

-No American casualties were reported during the incident, and the attackers' exact identities remained unconfirmed, though they were suspected to be Serbs resisting NATO’s presence.
+No U.S. casualties were reported during the incident, and the attackers' exact identities remained unconfirmed, though they were suspected to be Serbs resisting NATO's presence.

 Aftermath

+Marines from the 2nd Light Armored Reconnaissance Battalion in Zegra 4 days after the battle.